Pinaki82/Tulu-C-IDE/README.md

 `"` in Vim scripts comments out a line, like `//comment` and `/*comment*/` in C/C++.
 Multiline comments are unavailable in Vim scripts.

+On Linux, the plugin [auto-tags-gen](https://github.com/Pinaki82/auto-tags-gen.git) needs to be build from source.
+It's easy.
+Open the directory `~/.vim/plugged/auto-tags-gen` with you file manager.
+Open terminal in this location.
+On Xubuntu, `<F4>` will launch the terminal in the selected directory.
+Type `make`, then move the file `libauto_tag_gen.so` to `~/.vim/plugged/auto-tags-gen/plugin` folder.

 ## To the First Time Users:

 ### Normal Mode